makai281/nmtpy/README.md

 - `BiTextIterator`: Same as above but for parallel corpora.
 Source side is by default `x` and target side is `y`.
 The relevant masks are called `x_mask` and `y_mask`.

-- `FlickrIterator`: This is for reading Karpathy's deepsent `pkl` file for image captioning.

 - `WMTIterator`: This is currently being developed for being able to read `pkl` files containing lists of samples in the following form: `[src, trg, img_id, img_name]`.
 We would be able to put `None`'s for unprovided modalities so this iterator will be able to work both for task1 and task2 of WMT16.

-`MultiIterator` and `ImageFeatsIterator` are obsolete and are not meant to be used.
-They will be removed in a future version.

 ## Models